nclaeys/demo-bigdata-europe-talk/transform_duckdb/README.md

 2. Deploy the Container App Job using the provided Terraform configuration.
 3. Start the job using the Azure CLI OR schedule it using the built-in scheduling capabilities of Azure Container Jobs.

-This setup works well if there are not too many dependencies between different jobs.
+This setup works well if you do not have 50+ jobs to run and the workflows can be scheduled using a cron trigger.
-If you want to make more complex workflows, a good first step is using Github Actions to orchestrate multiple jobs.
+If you want to make more complex workflows, a good first step is using Github Actions to trigger multiple jobs.
-When the amount of workflows increases significantly, consider using a more advanced orchestrator like Airflow.
+When the amount of workflows increases significantly, go for a more advanced orchestrator like Airflow.

 ### Starting the job manually
 ```bash